temporalio/documentation/docs/filter-workflows.md

   - 6 = continuedasnew
   - 7 = timedout
 - StartTime, CloseTime and ExecutionTime are stored as INT, but support queries using both EpochTime in nanoseconds, and string in RFC3339 format (ex.
 "2006-01-02T15:04:05+07:00")
-- CloseTime, HistoryLength are only present in closed workflow
+- CloseTime, HistoryLength are only present in closed Workflow
-- ExecutionTime is for Retry/Cron user to query a workflow that will run in the future
+- ExecutionTime is for Retry/Cron user to query a Workflow that will run in the future

-To list only open workflows, add `CloseTime = missing` to the end of the query.
+To list only open Workflows, add `CloseTime = missing` to the end of the query.

-If you use retry or the cron feature to query workflows that will start execution in a certain time range, you can add predicates on ExecutionTime.
+If you use retry or the cron feature to query Workflows that will start execution in a certain time range, you can add predicates on ExecutionTime.
 For example: `ExecutionTime > 2019-01-01T10:00:00-07:00`.
-Note that if predicates on ExecutionTime are included, only cron or a workflow that needs to retry will be returned.
+Note that if predicates on ExecutionTime are included, only cron or a Workflow that needs to retry will be returned.

 ### General Notes About Queries